rakeshbabu23/timers/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

-## Assumptions Made During Development
+## Assumptions Considered During Development

 ### User Input
 - Users will enter valid data (e.g., numbers for duration, non-empty names).